confyio/confy-node/README.md

 ##### Create an environment (POST /orgs/:org/projects/:project/envs)

-Create an environment for the given project.
-Authenticated user should have access to the project.
+Create an environment.
+The authenticated user should have access to the project.

 The following arguments are required: